santospandey/CLRS_Implement/Foundations/chapter-1/algorithm.md

 # Algorithm
-What is algorithm?
-Is the study of algorithm worthwhile?
-Role of algorithm in technology.
+### What is algorithm?
+### Is the study of algorithm worthwhile?
+### Role of algorithm in technology.

+Till today I have learned that algorithm is the steps to solve computational problem.

 Algorithm is the step wise procedure that transform given input to output.
 Computer Programs use different algorithm in different programming languages to solve problems.
 We can measure